kAIto47802/notist/docs/guides/discord_setup.rst

 Discord Bot Setup
 =================

-Before using NotifyEnd's DiscordNotifier, you must create and configure a Discord bot:
+Before using NotifyState's DiscordNotifier, you must create and configure a Discord bot:

 1. **Create an application**